arhgreen/Poems/Poems.md

-## ECHOES OF A RESTLESS SOUL— Poems by Aaron H. Green
+## ECHOES OF A CURIOUS SOUL— Poems by Aaron H. Green
 ### THE TRAGEDIES THAT DEFINE OUR LIVES
 We are carved by shadows, etched by pain,
 Each heartbreak a chisel, each loss a stain.